Categories

 Maintain a clear and consistent message between your ad and the landing page.

-When a consumer is routed from an Ad to a landing page, they expect the same appeal that grabbed their attention to click on the ad in the first place.
+When a consumer is routed from an Ad to a landing page, they certainly expect the same appeal that grabbed their attention to click on the ad in the first place.
 This implies, your ad communication must be aligned with the website’s landing page.

 We’ll use an example to understand this: